 |Additional Information (Assessment)

 ||Overall assessment will be based upon:

-The course project accounts for 70% of the final grade.
-A maximum of 70 marks will be obtained from the group research report grade (of which 20% will be moderated through the peer evaluation process).
+The course project accounts for 50% of the final grade.
+A maximum of 40/50 marks will be obtained from the group research report grade and a maximum of 10/50 marks will be awarded through a peer evaluation process.
 Details of the research project will be outlined further at the start of the course.

 On completion of this course, the student will be able to:

 - Understand and critically discuss the differences between services and product marketing.

 - Understand and discuss the market environment of financial services.

 - Understand and discuss the challenges facing financial consumers in financial decision-making.

 - Critically evaluate marketing initiatives for financial services.